Space Shuttle Endeavour: Traveling through Los Angeles

-Endeavours route took it across he Manchester Boulevard Bridge over Interstate 405.
+Endeavours route took it across the Manchester Boulevard Bridge over Interstate 405.
 Due to weight restrictions of the bridge, the shuttle was moved from the robotic transporters to a lighter non-powered dolly and was towed across the bridge by an unmodified Toyota Tundra.
 Once it had completely crossed the bridge, the shuttle was then returned to the robotic transporters to continue its course.
 Toyota used the footage of Endeavour crossing the bridge in a commercial for the 2013 Super Bowl, and the Tundra used to pull the shuttle was donated to the Science Center, where it became part of an exhibit on leverage.

 Having taken longer than expected, Endeavour reached the Science Center on October 14 at 7:30pm.
 Prior to its arrival, a building was constructed on the side of the museum to temporarily house the Space Shuttle.
 The Space Shuttle's entire journey through the streets of Los Angeles was often dubbed as Mission 26: The Big Endeavour, a nod to its 25 space missions during its career.